Kidusg99/Trading_logs/README.txt

 + once information can be pulled from tradelocker and translated to googlesheets ensure it can track trades taken

 [] phase 3
-+ Once the data is tracked create code to organize the data and fil  ter through it
++ Once the data is tracked create code to organize the data and filter through it

 [] phase 4
 + Creating trading models